ChronixDB/chronix.server/README.md

 | data       | Byte[]  |

 The data field contains json serialized and gzip compressed points of time stamp (long) and numeric value (double).
-Furthermore a time series can have an arbitrary user-defined attributes.
+Furthermore a time series can have arbitrary user-defined attributes.
 The type of an attribute is restricted by the available [fields](https://cwiki.apache.org/confluence/display/solr/Solr+Field+Types) of Apache Solr.

 ## Chronix Server Client ([Source](https://github.com/ChronixDB/chronix.server/tree/master/chronix-server-client))